dpereyaslavtsev/Place_Identity_NLP/README.md

   3.2.
 NER analysis

 ## Packages used:
-* Natasha libarary for noun chunks
+* Natasha libarary for noun chunks and NER
 * NLTK for stop-words list
 * scikitlearn for LDA-based topic modelling
-* Spacy for NER analysis